wso2/product-sp/modules/distribution/README.txt

 ========

-WSO2 Inc. offers a variety of professional Training Programs, including training on general Web services as well as WSO2 Business Activity Monitor and number of other products.
+WSO2 Inc. offers a variety of professional Training Programs, including training on general Web services as well as WSO2 Data Analytics Server and number of other products.

 For additional support information please refer to